andrewdimmer/csi-3370-software-project/docs/uml-class-diagrams/display02/README.md

 ## Purpose

-This set of packages shall...
+This set of packages shall receive RFID tag from User and transmit the RFID number to the DisplayCommInterface class, DisplayComm2WayInterface class, DisplayCommManager class, then finally to MiddlewareCommInterface class .
+These classes will receive track data from Middleware and will transmit the track data back to the User.

 ## Packages